 Desert View Watchtower

-Take the shuttle east and climb Desert View Watchtower.
+Head to the east side of the park and climb Desert View Watchtower.
 As you climb four flights of stairs to the top of the 70-foot tower, check out the Hopi murals decorating the walls.

 South Rim Architecture Tour